In Exercises 5–8, test the claim about the difference between two... | Study Prep in Pearson+

 Take this quiz as you would take a quiz in class.
 After you are done, check your work against the answers given in the back of the book.For each exercise, perform the steps below.

 The mean score on a reading assessment test for 49 randomly selected male high school students was 279.
 Assume the population standard deviation is 41.
 The mean score on the same test for 50 randomly selected female high school students was 292.
 Assume the population standard deviation is 39.
+At α=0.05, can you support the claim that the mean score on the reading assessment test for male high school students is less than the mean score for female high school students?
 (Adapted from National Center for Education Statistics)